Causes of mental disorders: Evolutionary psychology

 Evolutionary psychology and evolutionary psychiatry posit that mental disorders involve the dysfunctional operation of mental modules adapted to ancestral physical or social environments but not necessarily to modern ones.
 Behavioral abnormalities that resemble human mental illness have been found in related species (great apes).

 Other theories suggest that mental illness could have evolutionary advantages for the species, including enhancing creativity and stress to enhance survival by activating the flight-or-fight response in anticipation of danger.

-Schizophrenia could have been beneficial in prehistoric times by improving creativity during stressful times, or by helping to disseminate delusional tales that would have aided in-group cohesion and finding gullible mates.
-The paranoia associated with Schizophrenia could have prevented danger from other humans and other animals.

 Mania and depression could have benefited from seasonal changes by helping to increase energy levels during times of plenty and rejuvenating energy during times of scarcity.
 In this way, mania was set in motion during the spring and summer to facilitate energy for hunting; depression worked best during the winter, similar to how bears hibernate to recover their energy levels.
 This may explain the connection between circadian genes and Bipolar Disorder and explain the relationship between light and seasonal affective disorder.